bassndoye/cloud-security-aws-labs/README.md

 - Terraform installed

 # Environment
-The terraform project deploy the following resource on EC2
+The terraform project deploy the following resources
-- The network infrastructure.
-VPC, subnets, IGW, route tables, security groups
+- The network infrastructure: VPC, subnets, IGW, route tables, security groups
 - IAM roles and Policies
 - S3 bucket publicaly accessible
 - MongoDB installed on an EC2 instance.
 During the boot, we enable mongodb authentication, take a backup snapshot and store it on the S3 bucket.
 The ec2 instance has an instance profile which allow full access to aws ec2.